fde-capu/Philosophers/README.md

     This also happens when only one philosopher get two forks.
     - Solution: philosophers are only alowed to take two forks simultaneously.

-- As for covid-19 pandemic, there have been notice of authorization that it can be tested on Guacamole.
+- As for covid-19 pandemic, there have been notice of authorization that Philosophers can be tested on Guacamole.

 ---